eesyuen09/tp/docs/UserGuide.md

 AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 Notes:
-* When editing the class tags, ensure the class tags is in valid format (1-30 characters long and can only contain alphanumeric characters and underscores, no extra spaces before or after the class tag).
+* When editing the class tags, ensure the class tags are in valid format (1-30 characters long and can only contain alphanumeric characters and underscores, no extra spaces before or after the class tag).
 * When editing class tags assigned to a student, ensure that the class tags exist in the system (i.e., in the `classTags` list in the JSON file).

 <box type="warning" seamless>